obrm/todo-mobx-react/README.md

-# React with MobX Todo app
+# Todo React with TypeScript & MobX app

 [To the live demo of the project](https://obrm-todo-mobx.netlify.app).